Houdaille Industries: Kohlberg Kravis Roberts leveraged buyout

-In the winter of 1978 Houdaille's stock was selling at $14.50 per share, well below book value, and Saltarelli was looking for a way to retire.
-Along came Kohlberg, Kravis, Roberts & Co. with a proposal for the company to undergo a leveraged buy out.
-The proposal was accepted and the company was taken private at $40 per share.
-At that time it was the first public company taken private and at $355 million, that largest LBO ever.
+In the winter of 1978, Houdaille's stock was selling at $14.50 per share, well below book value, and Saltarelli was looking for a way to retire.
+Private equity firm Kohlberg, Kravis, Roberts & Co. offered a proposal for the company to undergo a leveraged buy out; it was accepted and the company was taken private at $40 per share.
+It was the first public company taken private, and at $355 million, the largest LBO at the time.
 Saltarelli walked away with a retirement package, $5 million and no hostile takeover.

-After the LBO closed in May 1979, Phillip A. O'Reilly became president & CEO and Jerome Kohlberg, Jr. was chairman of the private company.
+After the LBO closed in May 1979, Jerome Kohlberg, Jr. became chairman of the company, and Phillip A. O'Reilly president & CEO.
 The company continued its acquisitions, buying the John Crane Company for $204 million and taking a 49% stake in the UK based Crane Packaging, followed by Warren Rupp for $25 million.

-With the heavy debt created by the LBO, the Early 1980s recession, and Japanese competition in the machine tool manufacturing industry, profits disappeared.
-The company petitioned President Reagan for relief from the Japanese imports but the request was rejected.
-With no help from Washington, the company underwent a restructuring plan.
-Seven divisions were split off and it sold the Burgmaster division at auction in January 1986 to raise cash to reduce its debt.
-A year later it underwent another LBO to pay off the original LBO investors and KKR forced O'Reilly to retire.
+With the heavy debt created by the LBO, the early 1980s recession, and Japanese competition in the machine tool manufacturing industry, profits disappeared.
+The company petitioned President Reagan for relief from the Japanese imports, but the request was rejected.
+Instead, the company underwent a restructuring plan to raise cash and reduce its debt: seven divisions were split off, and it auctioned the Burgmaster division in January 1986.
+A year later, it underwent another LBO to pay off the original LBO investors, and KKR forced O'Reilly to retire.
 Donald N. Boyce became CEO and the company headquarters was moved to Northbrook, Illinois.

 In 1987 KKR sold the remaining assets of Houdaille to the TI Group of London.
-TI kept the John Crane Division and sold six other division to a KKR created new company IDEX Corporation.
+TI kept the John Crane Division and sold six other divisions to a new KKR-created company, IDEX Corporation.
 The name Houdaille was gone from the American business scene.